Alice Washburn Awards

 • All photography permissions and releases are the responsibility of the submitting architect

-• List of project team members with names and email
+• List of project team and collaborators with point of contact names and emails

 Jurors will take into consideration and acknowledge: